tomarney/coupled-Pb-Rb-Sr-inverse-provenance/README.md

 - [`1 Pb clustering.ipynb`](<1 Pb clustering.ipynb>) is the code used to preprocess the Pb isotope data, generate the training dataset, and cluster it.

-  - This saves the resultant models `Pb_RobustScaler.obj` and `Pb_GMM.obj` to enable re-use for classification without running the notebook again.
+  - This saves the resultant models `Pb_RobustScaler.obj` and `Pb_GMM.obj` to enable re-use for classification in the `2 Pb classification.ipynb` notebook without running the `1 Pb clustering.ipynb` notebook again.

 - [`2 Pb classification.ipynb`](<2 Pb classification.ipynb>) uses the fitted model to classify the full Pb isotope dataset.